Postdoctoral Research Associate in Values and Public Policy

-Applicants’ dissertation research need not be specifically in values and public policy, but they will be expected to demonstrate a commitment to developing a research project in this area during their time at Princeton.
-Projects related to environmental policy, population, health and wellbeing, democratic institutions and processes, information technology policy and global governance may have an advantage, although we will consider proposals related to any area in which the School sponsors research.
+Applicants’ dissertation research need not be specifically in values and public policy, but they will be expected to demonstrate a commitment to working on a research project in this area during their time at Princeton.
+Projects must be related to an area in which the School has a Center or Program (such as science and environmental policy, health and well-being, democratic institutions and processes, information technology policy or globalization and governance).
 For more information about these areas, please consult http://wws.princeton.edu/centers_programs/.

-Applications will be evaluated on the basis of the applicant’s previous accomplishments, the promise of the proposed research project in values and public policy, and the likelihood that the project will be enhanced by being carried out in the environment of the Woodrow Wilson School.
+Applications will be evaluated on the basis of the applicant’s previous accomplishments, the promise of the proposed research project in values and public policy, and the likelihood that the project will be enhanced by being carried out at the Woodrow Wilson School.
 The capacity to contribute to the University’s teaching program will also be taken into account.

 Term of Appointment

-The term of appointment is one year, beginning September 1, 2014, with the expectation of renewal for one further year assuming good performance.
+The term of appointment is one year, normally beginning September 1, 2015, with the expectation of renewal for one further year assuming good performance.
 Applicants are expected to be in residence for the duration of the appointment.
 Princeton offers competitive salary and employee benefits.

 Candidates should submit an online application at http://jobs.princeton.edu.
 Search for requisition number #1400439.
 The online system includes instructions on how to apply.

 A complete application will include the following materials: